gilch/hissp/docs/style_guide.rst

 Don't put a train of ``)``'s inside the line, because then we'd have to count brackets!

+(This rule can maybe be bent for one-off one-liners in the REPL or shell via ``lissp -c``, when legibility is of little concern.)

 If the train is trailing at the end of the line, then the tree structure is clear from the indents.